lawnjelly/Misc/PortalDocs/portals_introduction.md

 ## Geometric Occlusion Culling
 There is on the other hand an entirely different way of dealing with occlusion.
 Instead of working with pixels (which can be expensive, because there are a lot of them!), what if we could use geometrical methods (some smart maths) to occlusion cull objects instead of doing all that brute force work?

 It turns out there are a whole class of techniques available, which have historically been the foundation of most high performance games in the last 2-3 decades.
-The earliest reference I could find was the work
+The earliest reference I could find was the work of C.B.
+Jones, in 1971, with the paper "A new approach to the 'hidden line' problem".

+Another landmark was Seth Teller's PhD in 1992 which went on to inspire Quake.

+The basic idea was to partition the world (or game level) into a number of convex cells (_aka rooms_), with a series of portals that were windows that established visibility between the cells.